Kitchen Fitting Cost

 - Compare Prices on Materials - The price for the exact same items—from units to taps—can vary significantly between retailers.
 Always shop around and compare costs from different suppliers before making a final purchase.

 - Do the Rip-Out Yourself - Removing the old kitchen is labour-intensive but doesn't require a high level of skill.
 By tackling this yourself, you could save a full day or more of labour costs from your final bill.
+Be sure to leave any electrical, gas or plumbing work to a professional, however.

 - Sell Your Old Kitchen - Don't just throw away your old units.
-If they are still in good condition and you're simply changing the style of your kitchen, the old unit may still have some value.
+If they are still in good condition and you're simply changing the style of your kitchen, the old units may still have some value.

 - Create and Stick to a Detailed Budget - Before buying anything, list every component you need and research the best price for each.
 A detailed plan is the best way to prevent overspending and ensure you have enough funds to complete the project.